National Park Service LogoU.S. Department of the InteriorNational Park ServiceNational Park Service

 Notices:

 • Higher sections of this trail are subalpine and require bear canisters.
-Trees are too small, and the area is too fragile to hang your food.
-Pick up a bear canister at the Wilderness Information Center (WIC) in Port Angeles.
+The trees in this area are too small to properly hang your food.

 Ecosystem type: Montane forest and subalpine meadow